When soulciti last caught up with Sheila Hawkins Bucklew, the serial entrepreneur had just unveiled her new line of custom handcrafted jewelry.

 Hawkins Bucklew’s proclivity for community engagement more than speaks for itself, often making a direct impact on aspiring professionals and the way they do business.
 That’s particularly true for fellow women entrepreneurs.

-“It’s only 3 to 4 percent of women that actually scale their businesses to over $1 million, and those numbers are even worse for women of color, by the way,” Hawkins Bucklew says.
 In 2017, thanks to receiving funding from the Mandela Washington Fellowship program, Hawkins Bucklew had the opportunity to visit Lagos, Nigeria, and create and host a five-day boot camp geared toward creative women entrepreneurs.

 it has never been a better time to try and scale a business